Ittismita/Data-Analytics-Projects/Analysis and Visualization of P&L Data in Excel Project/README.md

    4. CAGR =  (Final Value(value in 2023) / Initial Value(value in 2019))<sup>1/4</sup>-1

 ## 3. Created a Visualization
-1. Created a stacked column chart
+1. Created a stacked column chart illustrating how business lines contributed to the revenue.
+2.